-In this section, we describe the implementation of the decision procedure arising from the decidability result (Corollary 1) for a bounded number keys and handles.
-As explained in Section 1, our formal work was primarily motivated by the example of RSA PKCS#11, which is widely deployed in industry, but other APIs such as the API of the Trusted Platform Module (TPM) will also require global mutable state to be modelled.
+In this section, we describe the implementation of the decision procedure arising from the decidability result (Corollary 1) for a bounded of number keys and handles.
+As explained in Section 1, our formal work was primarily motivated by the example of RSA PKCS#11, which is widely deployed in industry, and hence our experiments focus on PKCS#11 based APIs.
+Other APIs such as the API of the Trusted Platform Module (TPM) will also require global mutable state to be modelled.